 The work on Aerosol’ writing’ or New York subway painting began in 1988.
 It was my first work but it took a long time to get published.
 The project has interestingly tied into later research into African heritage, because several of the pioneering painters creatively used a vocabulary of symbols of African origin that clearly had come through migration into the Caribbean, and then later on through Caribbean migration to New York.
 The idea of symbolic communication is deeply embedded in the culture of the great graph painters of New York City, and that is part of the Abakuá initiation society in Cuba and the related Ékpè’ leopard’ society of Nigeria and Cameroun.

-I’ve been pondering that question for years.
-I did some independent research on Maria de La O, and it was inconclusive.
+TP: I’ve been pondering that question for years.
+I conducted independent research on Maria de La O, and it was inconclusive.
 Maria de la O is an intriguing and elusive figure in the history of Cuban music.

-You did a series of broadcasts on “Cuba Calabar Radio” with the radio show host, Ene Ita.
+TP: You cohosted a series of broadcasts on “Cuba Calabar Radio” with radio show host, Ene Ita.
 In one broadcast, you deciphered the meaning of tunes that I’ve been listening and dancing to, for years.
 Case in point, the song “Yambeque” by Papo Lucca and La Sonora Ponceña.

-There is no shortage of information about your professional life, not so much about your personal life.
+TP: There is no shortage of information about your professional life, but not so much about your personal life.

 During the ‘Caligraffiti’ research in New York, I went to the “Blanco, Negro y en Colores” gallery in the South Bronx for an exhibit of the great subway painters like Phase 2.
 But a painting there by Cuban artist Juan Boza caught my eye; it turned out to be his rendition of an Abakuá ritual signature.
 This was surprising but made sense, because many of the New York subway painters were of Caribbean descent, and understood the visual codes of ritual signs.
 Juan Boza and I became good friends, and he eventually became my Padrino (godfather) in the Lukumí Ocha tradition.
 He was initiated as a son of Yemayá, the sea goddess.
 He led me to Palo Monte and Lukumí ceremonies in the Bronx, where I met the late Orlando “Puntilla” Rios playing batá and bembé music.
 Juan was a great painter and installation artist.
 He was also black and gay.
 I learned over the years that these conditions brought him problems in Cuba.
 In 1972 he had won a national award for his art, but he was not allowed to leave the island to represent Cuba internationally.
 In 1980 he arrived in the USA during the Mariel Boatlift and began to create art in New York.
 During my first trip to Cuba in 1990, while I was visiting Juan’s mother in Camagüey – in the center of the island — we learned that Radio Martí announced Juan Boza’s death!
 (Radio Martí is the US-sponsored radio program broadcast from Miami).

-I’m reminded of the impact that Orlando “Puntilla” Rios had on the music scene when he arrived in New York around 1980.
-I feel privileged to have witnessed the passing of the baton.
-Also, The “Midnight Rumba” series at the Zinc Bar, which takes place every Thursday at midnight (led by Roman) has become aa hot-ticket, thanks to the curator, Dita Sullivan, who is also is responsible for the “New Dimensions in Latin Jazz” Series (at the Jazz Standard) and “Jazz at the Crossroads” at Minton’s.
+TP: I’m reminded of the impact that Orlando “Puntilla” Rios had on the music scene when he arrived in New York around 1980.
+I feel privileged to witness the passing of the baton.
+Also, The “Midnight Rumba” series at the Zinc Bar, which takes place every Thursday at midnight (led by Roman) has become a hot-ticket, thanks to the curator, Dita Sullivan, who is also is responsible for the “New Dimensions in Latin Jazz” Series (at the Jazz Standard) and “Jazz at the Crossroads” at Minton’s.

-This has been much more than “just” a conversation.
+TP: This has been much more than “just” a conversation.
 For me, it has been an education.
 I look forward to speaking with you the next time you visit New York.
-Palante!